-We now turn to small Seifert fibered spaces with $e_0\geq 0$.
-Work of Wu \cite{Wu06} for $e_0>0$ and Ghiggini, Lisca, and Stipsicz \cite{GhigginiLiscaStipsicz06} for $e_0\geq 0$ show that any tight contact structure on $Y(e_0;r_1,r_2,r_3)$ with $e_0\geq 0$ can be obtained by a contact surgery on the top diagram in Figure~\ref{fig:e0gqe0}.
-We note that the $s_i$ in the figure are determined by performing Rolfsen twists on the curves in Figure~\ref{fig:small} until the horizontal curve has framing $0$ and by further Rolfsen twists we can assume that the horizontal curve is still framed $0$ but in addition $s_1>0$ and $1>s_2,s_3>0$.
+We now turn to the case of small Seifert fibered spaces with $e_0\geq 0$.
+Results of Wu \cite{Wu06} for $e_0>0$ and Ghiggini, Lisca, and Stipsicz \cite{GhigginiLiscaStipsicz06} for $e_0\geq 0$ show that any tight contact structure on $Y(e_0;r_1,r_2,r_3)$ with $e_0\geq 0$ can be obtained by a contact surgery on the top diagram in Figure~\ref{fig:e0gqe0}.
+In this diagram, the coefficients $s_i$ are determined as follows.
+One performs Rolfsen twists on the curves in Figure~\ref{fig:small}, until the horizontal curve has framing $0$.
+With further Rolfsen twists, if necessary, one may assume not only that the horizontal curve remains framed $0$ but also the inequalities $s_1>0$ and $1>s_2,s_3>0$ hold.

 We note that for $s_1\in(n,n+1]$, the surgery diagram will give a small Seifert fibered space with $e_0=n$.